Waurn Ponds: Sport

+Deakin Ducks Football Club is an amateur soccer club based at the Deakin University Elite Sports Precinct.

 Transport

 Waurn Ponds is located on the Princes Highway that links the suburb with the centre of Geelong.
 It is also the southern endpoint of the Geelong Ring Road, completed in 2009.
 Anglesea Road heads south through the suburb, linking the area to Torquay and Anglesea.
 Pioneer Road links the region west to Grovedale, the road not being completed eastward across the Waurn Ponds Creek until the mid-1990s.

 Public transport to the area is provided by buses operated by CDC Geelong and McHarry's Buslines, under contract to Public Transport Victoria.
 Routes to the Geelong city centre originate and terminate at Deakin University.